bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **throws**<**T**>(`factory`: function, `delay`: number): *[ObservableLike](interfaces/observablelike.md)‹T›*

-Creates an observable that emits no items and immediately disposes its subscription with an error.
+Creates an `ObservableLike` that emits no items and immediately disposes its subscription with an error.

 **Type parameters:**